-A discovery session is part of the iSCSI protocol, and it returns the set of targets you can access on an iSCSI storage system.
+A discovery session is part of the iSCSI protocol.
+It returns the set of targets you can access on an iSCSI storage system.
 The two types of discovery available on ESXi are dynamic and static.
-Dynamic discovery obtains a list of accessible targets from the iSCSI storage system, while static discovery can only try to access one particular target by target name and address.
+Dynamic discovery obtains a list of accessible targets from the iSCSI storage system.
+Static discovery can access only a particular target by target name and address.

 For more information, see Configure Dynamic or Static Discovery for iSCSI and iSER on ESXi Host.

 iSCSI storage systems authenticate an initiator by a name and key pair.
-ESXi supports the CHAP protocol, which VMware recommends for your SAN implementation.
+ESXi supports the CHAP authentication protocol.
 To use CHAP authentication, the ESXi host and the iSCSI storage system must have CHAP enabled and have common credentials.

-For information on enabling CHAP, see Configuring CHAP Parameters for iSCSI Adapters.
+For information on enabling CHAP, see Configuring CHAP Parameters for iSCSI or iSER Storage Adapters.

 Access control is a policy set up on the iSCSI storage system.
 Most implementations support one or more of three types of access control: